-Essentially the cyclones are standard units, but research groups have modified the MH5 to suit the particular needs of various MCAs and production volumes.
-Upgrading might involve fitting a larger extraction fan and substrate agitator than on the MH5 then adding extra cyclones in parallel.
-Recent experience has shown that this can be more effort than it is worth, and more than one production facility has decided to have both an MH5 - for pilot and experimental production - and a MH3 unit for "mainstream" extraction of >0.5 tons substrate / day.
+Essentially the cyclones are standard units, but over the years, research groups have modified MycoHarvesters to suit the particular needs of various MCAs and production volumes.
+The latest upgrade has involve fitting a larger extraction fan for continuous use in small-scale production.
+Recent experience has shown that this can be more effort than it is worth, and more than one production facility has decided to have both an MH 6 - for pilot and experimental production - and a MH3 unit for "mainstream" extraction of >0.5 tons substrate / day.
 We have been cutting the costs of the latter, by providing matched cyclones and fan unit only, and giving detailed suggestions about local production of substrate handling units (which are bulky, heavy, but easy to construct).
-The internal geometry and airspeeds in the MH5 are very similar to those of the MH3, and we have carried out several comparisons to show that MCA particle spectra do not change substantially on scale-up.
+The internal geometry and airspeeds in the MH6 are very similar to those of the MH3, and we have carried out several comparisons to show that MCA particle spectra do not change substantially on scale-up.

 What factors do I need to consider for installing MycoHarvesters?

-Housing MH5 units is usually straightforward - they are bench-top units requiring little more than 1 square metre of working space (but do consider working heights: substrate must be poured into a column at approximately 800 mm above the bench top).
-For extra safety, you might consider installing them under a dust hood.
+Housing MH6 units is usually straightforward - they are bench-top units requiring less than 1 square metre of working space (but do consider working heights: substrate must be poured into a column at approximately 800 mm above the bench top).
+The separate motor and fan (connected via a tube) can be positioned well away from the cyclone and substrate column: for greater ease of operation and less noise in use.
+For extra safety, you might consider installing the substrat inlet under a dust hood.
 However, we understand that this is not always possible, so the machine is designed to suck-in any dust produced with the substrate and blow-out clean air (provided the spore cylinders are emptied regularly!).
 A large sink nearby for cleaning-out equipment is highly desirable.
 If possible, we recommend the use of a 220 v electrical supply, although there are 2 ways of working with 110 v, if absolutely necessary.

 The MH3 only requires a medium-sized (e.g. 6 m x 5 m) room, but constitutes part of a large-scale mass production operation - a major issue is producing and warehousing all the substrate required.
 Easy access for processing substrate - and removal of spent substrate - will greatly improve operational efficiency.
 With a large fan extracting air from the cyclones, influx of clean air into the room must also be taken into account.
 Further advice on these matters is given with supply of equipment.